giniedp/glib/apps/web/src/examples/fx/materials/Readme.md

 ---

-The effects package provides a mechanism to create shaders using shader building blocks.
-It also implements various building blocks which can be invoked via the `defaultProgram` method.
-The constructed shaders are *feature based* where features are enabled or disabled by passing a set of glsl `#define` values.

-The examples show how common effects can be constructed.
+The fx-materials package implements various shader snippets which are combined in a single Ubershader.

+## defaultProgram

+To create the Ubershader the `defaultProgram` function must be called with an object that is interpreted as a set of `#define` statements.
+Based on these statements features will be activated or deactivated.

+These example demonstrate how `defaultProgram` can be used to create common shading effects.

+## AutoMaterial

+The `AutoMaterial` class uses the `defaultProgram` under the hood but gives a more object oriented way to interact with or create the Ubershader.